codacy/codacy-ruff/docs/description/PYI042_snake-case-type-alias.md

 to distinguish them from other variables.
 ## Example
 ```
+from typing import TypeAlias
 type_alias_name: TypeAlias = int
 ```
 ## Use instead:
 ```
+from typing import TypeAlias
 TypeAliasName: TypeAlias = int
 ```